Featured in this post

 Today’s food and beverage businesses require advanced technological tools to move at the speed that the marketplace demands.
 In recent years, enterprise resource planning (ERP) systems have become the gold standard to unlock the agility and actionable insights that you need to compete.

 Of course, it’s not so simple as grabbing any old ERP platform off the proverbial shelf and expecting results.
-As a food and beverage industry professional, you need to be on the hunt for a true food industry ERP—one that comes with functionalities suited to your very specific processes out of the box—so that you can avoid costly customisations and cumbersome workarounds that could delay your return on investment (ROI).
+As a food and beverage industry professional, you need to be on the hunt for a true food industry ERP—one that comes with functionalities suited to your very specific processes out of the box—so that you can avoid costly customizations and cumbersome workarounds that could delay your return on investment (ROI).

 Let’s examine some of the most important features of food and beverage ERP solutions so that you’ve got all the relevant information as you consider the available options.